MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/ios/index.md

 * Mechanism for tracking local-only changes to the stored data
 * Support for multiple users

 > **Note:** Some features such as data encryption are beyond the scope of this tutorial.
-All features are documented in detail in the IBM MobileFirst Platform Foundation user documentation website.
+All features are documented in detail in the IBM MobileFirst Foundation user documentation website.

 **Prerequisite**: Make sure the MobileFirst Native SDK was added to the Xcode project.
-Follow the [Adding the MobileFirst Platform Foundation SDK to iOS applications](../../../adding-the-mfpf-sdk/ios/) tutorial.
+Follow the [Adding the MobileFirst Foundation SDK to iOS applications](../../../adding-the-mfpf-sdk/ios/) tutorial.

 #### Jump to: